A hierarchical resource-efficient deep policy gradient method for continuous-time optimal control problems: Introduction

 This paper is organized as follows.
-To make the paper accessible to broader audience, we provide a brief review of PGM and a discussion on the computational cost of the deep PGM in Section~\ref{sec:prelim}.
-Section~\ref{sec:main} covers the main contribution of this paper by presenting the deep multi-scale PGM and the main result of the paper, Theorem~\ref{thm:management}.
-The last section lays out the implementation details and results for the multi-scale PGM on the linear-quadratic stochastic control problem.
-For the sake of completeness, the appendix provides an strong error estimate for the discretization of continuous-time stochastic control problems.
+To make the paper accessible to a broader audience, we provide a brief review of PGM and a discussion on the computational cost of the deep PGM in Section~\ref{sec:prelim}.
+Section~\ref{sec:main} covers the main contribution of this paper by presenting the deep hierarchical PGM and the main result of the paper, Theorem~\ref{thm:management}.
+The last section lays out the implementation details for our numerical experiments.
+For the sake of completeness, the appendix provides a strong error estimate for the discretization of continuous-time stochastic control problems.